-  - In a separate bowl, mix together the oil, eggs, vanilla, yogurt and milk until well combined.
+- In a separate bowl, mix together the honey, oil, eggs, vanilla, yogurt and milk until well combined.
 Add the milk 1/4 cup at a time.

 - Add dry ingredients to wet ingredients and stir to combine.
 Do not over-mix, there will be a few lumps in the batter.
-If the batter seems too watery, add more whole wheat flour.
+If the batter seems too watery, add more flour.
 If it seems too thick add more milk.

 - Top pancakes with your favorite toppings!
 I love to stick my favorites that are basic, butter, syrup and fresh berries!
 Of course you can use whatever your favorites are such as honey, chocolate chips, peanut butter, sprinkles, or just simply eat ‘em plain!

 - Store in an airtight container or zip-lock bags if you plan to eat the leftovers in a week.
 They will freeze for up to 6 weeks.